 Where there is a negative change in the market demand that leads to weaker performance for the associate, a test is made whether the investment in the investee has suffered any impairment loss.
 This measurement requires significant judgement.
 An estimate is made of the future profitability of the investee, and the financial health of and near-term business outlook for the investee, including factors such as industry and sector performance, and operational and financing cash flow.
 It is impracticable to disclose the extent of the possible effects.
 It is reasonably possible, based on existing knowledge, that outcomes within the next reporting year that are different from assumptions could require a material adjustment to the carrying amount of the asset or liability affected.
-The carrying amount of the specific asset or liability (or class of assets or liabilities) at the end of the reporting year affected by the assumption is RMB74,832,000.
+The carrying amount of investment in associate at the end of the reporting year is disclosed in Note 17.